UlfarErl/lampgpt/README.md

  ## TODO
 - **Other LLMs**: Support local LLMs such as Ollama.
-- **Input rewriting**: Make the LLMs understand the grammar and vocabulary of the game, and try to rewrite player inputs into commands in that language.
 - **Stateless exploration**: Use the save/restore or undo meta-command features of `bocfel` to try various commands and provide them and their output to the LLMs as extra context.

 ## DONE
 - **Other LLMs**: Support Gemini and Claude.
 - **Cheaper**: Make the prompts shorter and repeated far less.
-Limit the prompt to the last 20 to 30 game commands and responses.
+Limit the prompt to the last 10 to 20 game commands and responses.
+- **Input rewriting**: Make the LLMs understand the grammar and vocabulary of the game, and try to rewrite player inputs into commands in that language.